 In February, we host the Snowbird Reunion for all members of the 101st Airborne Division.
 This event lasts for four days, and includes a golf tournament, tours, a parachute jump, the National Association Board of Governors meeting, and a banquet on Saturday night.
 In 2016 the reunion will be at the Marrott Westshore Hotel in Tampa, Florida.
 For more info click on 2016 Snowbird button.

 Many of our members also attend the 101st Airborne Division National Reunion each year in August.
-This year it will be held in Nashville, TN, on July 29-Aug 1.
 For more info go to www.screamingeagle.org